cueki/hud-screenspace-shaders/README.md

 ### Using Depth for Masking

 The alpha channel of any `_rt_FullFrameFB` contains depth information.
-You can use this to exclude nearby objects (viewmodel, floor) from shader effects.
+You can use this to exclude nearby objects (mostly just the viewmodel) from shader effects.

 **Approach 1: VMT-level**